 Conventional DWDM SFP+ transceivers use fixed-wavelength lasers as light sources.
 It means that many optical transceivers are needed for the wavelength channels in a DWDM system.
 While DWDM tunable SFP+ is different from fixed wavelengths modules because it applies tunable laser, which can operate at any channel wavelength, means that only one kind of transceiver is needed.
 Tunable lasers are now widely used as light sources in DWDM systems.
 Tunable SFP+ modules are only available in DWDM since CWDM grid is too wide.
 DWDM Tunable SFP+ optics are for the C-Band 50GHz.
 About 88 different channels can be set with intervals of 0.4nm, which is the 50GHz band.

-For better understanding, I’ll show you a tunable module.
+For better understanding, I’ll show you a DWDM tunable SFP+ module.
 This is a Cisco Compatible 10G DWDM C-band tunable SFP+ 50GHz Transceiver.
-It’s hot swappable, can support 10.3Gbps data rate up to the distance of 80km over single mode LC duplex fiber patch cable.
+It’s hot swappable, can support 10.3Gbps data rate up to the distance of 80km over single mode LC fiber cable.
 Support 1563.86nm-1528.77nm C-band tunable wavelengths.